Canine Spay or Neuter $45

-Every year, millions of cats and dogs of all ages and breeds are euthanized or suffer as strays.
-These high numbers are the result of unplanned litters that could have been prevented by spaying or neutering.
+Every year, nearly 4 million cats and dogs are euthanized or suffer as strays.
+This is the result of unplanned litters that could have been prevented by spaying or neutering.

 1. No running, jumping, playing, swimming or other strenuous activity for 7 to 10 days.
 Keep your pet quiet.
-Pets must be kept indoors where they can stay clean, dry and warm.
+Pets should be kept indoors where they can stay clean, dry and warm.
 No baths during the recovery period.
-Dogs must be walked on a leash and cats kept indoors.
+Dogs should be walked on a leash and cats kept indoors.

 2. Check the incision site twice daily.
 There should not be any drainage.
 Redness and swelling should be minimal.
 Do not allow your pet to lick or chew at the incision.
 If this occurs, an Elizabethan collar must be used.
 You can purchase one at any veterinary clinic or a pet store like Petsmart.

-4. Do not change your pet's diet at this time and do not feed junk food, table scraps, milk or any other "people food" during the recovery period.
+4. Do not change your pet's diet, feed junk food, table scraps, milk or any other "people food" during the recovery period.
 This could mask post-surgical complication symptoms

-5. If there are ANY questions or concerns directly related to the surgery during the recovery period, please call this office at (931) 648-5353.
-If there is an emergency after hours, contact your regular veterinarian or Animal Medical Center at (615) 867-7575.
+5. Please call the MTSNC office at (931) 648-5353 if there are ANY questions or concerns directly related to the surgery during the recovery period.
+If after hours, contact your regular veterinarian or Animal Medical Center at (615) 867-7575.

 6. Your pet received a green tattoo next to their incision.
-This tattoo is a scoring process in the skin, it is not an extra incision.
-This is a common procedure in spay & neuter clinics to help alleviate the mis-identification of a previously altered pet.
+This tattoo is a scoring process in the skin - not an extra incision.
+It is a common procedure in spay & neuter clinics to identify that an animal has been altered.

-Your regular veterinarian must address illnesses or injuries that are not a direct result of surgery.
+Contact your regular veterinarian for illnesses or injuries that are not a direct result of surgery.
 Please call their office for an appointment as soon as you see cause for concern.
-We cannot be held responsible for complications resulting from failure to follow post-op instruction, for contagious diseases for which the animal was not previously properly vaccinated
+MTSNC cannot be held responsible for complications resulting from failure to follow post-op instruction or contagious diseases for which the animal was not previously properly vaccinated

 Your pet received an anesthetic.
 Please keep him/her confined until full recovery.
 It takes a full 24 hours for the anesthesia to be out of your pet's system.
 Restrict water intake to small amounts when you first get home, especially if your pet drinks a lot of water at once.
 If he/she does vomit within 30 minutes of drinking, withhold everything for 2 hours and then try again.
-Restrict food intake to small amounts also.
-1/3 of the normal ration this evening if there has not been any vomiting.
-Because the anesthetic can lower his/her body temperature, keep him/her where it is warm and dry.
+Restrict food intake to small amounts.
+Give 1/3 of the normal ration in the evening if there has not been any vomiting.
+Because the anesthetic can lower its body temperature, keep your pet warm and dry.